 A ticket to the Lower Belvedere palace also allows you into the privy garden, a nice little Baroque garden that provides some respite from any crowds and often features landscaped spring and summer blooms.

 Walk to the very back and then look around you; not a sign of anything modern in sight.
+Well, you might spot the occasional 20th-century roof (or construction crane) but careful positioning and use of hedge cover should keep it historical.

 The view transports you to the time of Prince Eugene (albeit without the humongous wigs and poor sanitation).

-7. Walk back to the city centre
+7. Walk to the city centre

 (The fountain and monument)